 Funding of Clinical Trials and Reported Drug Efficacy (Job Market Paper)

 Abstract: Clinical trials are a key determinant of drug approvals and also influence prescription decisions.
 In recent years, an increasing share of clinical trials have been funded by pharmaceutical firms, as opposed to by the public sector.
 This paper estimates the effect of financial sponsorship on reported drug efficacy, leveraging the insight that the exact same sets of drugs are often compared in different randomized control trials conducted by parties with different financial interests.
 In principle, randomized control trials comparing the same drugs should yield comparable estimates, regardless of the interests of the trial's funders.
 In practice, I use newly assembled data on hundreds of psychiatric clinical trials to estimate that a drug appears 0.15 standard deviations more effective when the trial is sponsored by that drug's manufacturer, compared with the same drug in the same trial without the drug manufacturer's involvement.
 Observable characteristics of trial design and patient enrollment explain little of this effect.
 In contrast, sponsored papers with non-positive results are more likely to remain unpublished.
 Back-of-the-envelope calculations suggest this publication mechanism can account for nearly half of the sponsorship effect.
-The sponsorship effect decreases over time as pre-registration requirements were implemented, which is suggestive, though not definitive, that pre-registration may be effective in overcoming sponsorship bias.
+The sponsorship effect decreases over time as pre-registration requirements were implemented, which is suggestive that pre-registration may be effective in overcoming sponsorship bias.

 Screening and Selection: The Case of Mammograms (with Liran Einav, Amy Finkelstein, Abigail Ostriker, and Heidi Williams), NBER Working Paper #26162 (2019), Revise and Resubmit at the American Economic Review